-Proposals for conforming uses will generally be supported but must meet the relevant criteria in Policy 5 Development Management and Placemaking and any other relevant LDP2 policies.
+Proposals for conforming uses, including intensification of existing industrial/business use, will generally be supported but must meet the relevant criteria in Policy 5 Development Management and Placemaking and any other relevant LDP2 policies.
 Proposals for waste management facilities will be considered on a case by case basis and assessed against the waste management policies in LDP2.